lukepuplett/notes/economy/narratives-2023.md

 This quote captures what's going on quite nicely: _"Woke" is the latest word in the culture wars.
 But most Americans, including most independents, think it means aware of social injustices, not overly PC._

+## US Debt Ceiling

+Todo.

+## Banking Crisis

+Rapid rise in Fed Funds Rate has devalued loans made prior.
+Cheap money causes bad loans when rates go up.
+Some depositors are draining accounts, like tech startups.
+SVB folded after needing to market their Held- to-Maturity portfolio, making them slightly insolvent.
+Customers which were VCs and startups pulled their money out causing a run.

+Government secured deposits.
+Problem now is that CFOs are moving money into the US Too-Big-To-Fail banks causing more deposits to leave the smaller ones and concentrating them in the larger ones.
+US had been telling EU not to backstop banks when they fail, a rule they broke straight away causing EU to raise eyebrows.

+Now some people wonder if that means everything is insured.
+This is causing crypto people to bang their drums about the next lot of money printing, though Bitcoin trades like a pure risk on asset.
+It has been up lately but so have tech stocks, so it's muddy.

+Now there might be a recession not because of the Fed's rate rises but because banks won't lend as much, as they try to hoard cash and stay strong.
+Lots of criticism of the Fed for its part, and also criticism of tech.

+## Commercial Real Estate

+People are talking about a problem in commercial real-estate loans.
+Post-pandemic preferences for WFH has left parts of cities quiet and some companies are consolidating offices or backing out of new developments.

+## People Hate Tech Arrogance

+For a while now it's been know that the traditional media are against tech and only paint them in a dim light.
+This is presumably because tech has disintermediated new and control of the narrative.
+However, they still drive the narrative, albeit via armies of journalists on Twitter.
+Many of their followers seem to agree with their anti-tech opinions.
+They seem to be trying to blame tech and VCs for the SVB bank run.

 ## Google Can't Ship Code

 This is new for March 2023 and sprang from Microsoft's work with GPT AI company OpenAI and Bing, and then